Frequently Asked Questions

 What role does Social Services play at Aneta Parkview Health Center?

 Our social service team assists both residents and their families during transitional periods.
-They also provide essential information, manage requests and concerns, help in care and discharge planning for each resident.
+They also provide essential information, manage requests and concerns, and help in care and discharge planning for each resident.
 They can arrange professional services for dental, vision, podiatry, audiology, power of attorney, dementia assessment, psychosocial and psychiatric evaluation, and individual therapy.

 How is the laundry done?
 Can family members take laundry home to do?